JeanArce/cross-course-Rainydays-CA-DESIGN-1/README.md

 ### Executing program

-.create a repository
+- create a repository
-.open a code with GitHub desktop
+ open a code with GitHub desktop
 .commit and push a code
 .from Netlify, import an existing project to run from a Git repository .deploy a site